Free Radicals in Pets: Aging and Inflammation

 Why “Best Antioxidant” Thinking Backfires

-Food and supplements are often discussed in the same sentence as oxidative stress, but the evidence is mixed and context-dependent.
-Some studies in dogs explore specific antioxidant nutrients for tolerability and biological effects in healthy adults, which is useful for safety framing but not a promise of outcomes in every pet (Anthony, 2021).
-The most reliable “first layer” remains basics: complete nutrition, appropriate calories, and addressing inflammation sources like dental disease or untreated pain.
+Food and supplements get discussed in the same breath as oxidative stress, but the evidence is mixed and context-dependent.
+Some studies in dogs explore specific antioxidant nutrients for tolerability and effects in healthy adults—useful for safety framing, not a promise of outcomes in every pet (Anthony, 2021).
+The most reliable first layer stays the same: complete nutrition, appropriate calories, and addressing inflammation sources like dental disease or untreated pain.

 Using the Free Radical Lens Without Missing Disease